KrisC369/Configurations/README.md

 If you find snippets of code in one of the files here, feel free to let me know and I will credit you for it.

+The gitrepository is located relative to the homedir '~'.

 At this moment, I have configurations for:

     - Vim (.vimrc and .vim folder)